 Call a College Savings Specialist

-A 529 plan is a tax-advantaged way for families to save money for education-related expenses.
-You make contributions to your plan using after-tax dollars, but earnings are tax-deferred while invested and tax-free when used for qualified higher educational expenses such as tuition, fees, room and board, books, supplies, computer technology, and equipment as well as certain expenses for special needs students.
-With the tax reform measures of 2017, 529 plans can also be used to cover certain tuition expenses at K-12 public, private, and religious schools.3 The “529" refers to the section of the Internal Revenue Code that created these college savings plans.
+A 529 plan is an account specifically designed to help you save for college or K-12 education-related expenses.
+Using a 529 can make it much easier to reach your savings goal.
+You make contributions to your plan using after-tax dollars, but earnings are tax-deferred while invested and tax-free when used for qualified higher educational expenses such as tuition, fees, room and board, books, supplies, computer technology, and equipment as well as certain expenses for special needs students.+

-As an added benefit, account holders may be eligible for a state income tax deduction dependent on their state of residence.
-For those that reside in tax parity states such as Arizona, Kansas, Maine, Minnesota, Missouri, Montana, and Pennsylvania, contributions to any 529 plan are eligible for the state's income tax deduction.
-Consult your tax professional for more information.
+When you save with a 529 plan, you may also be eligible for a state income tax deduction depending on your state of residence.
+If you live in Arizona, Kansas, Maine, Minnesota, Missouri, Montana, or Pennsylvania, contributions to any 529 plan are eligible for the state's income tax deduction.
+State tax or other benefits should be one of many factors to be considered prior to making an investment decision.

 You always have access to the savings in your account for anything that life throws your way.
 Flexibility like this is why our plan suits nearly every budget or savings goal.

 It’s a great way to save for college whether you’re a grandparent, family member, or family friend.
 There are no limits on age, income, or relationship with the beneficiary.
-And you can invest any amount up to the account balance maximum of $475,000 per beneficiary.
+You can invest any amount up to the account balance maximum of $475,000 per beneficiary.

-And if you’d rather not open an account of your own, you can make a gift contribution to any child’s college savings plan with the GoTuition gifting portal.
+If you’d rather not open an account of your own, you can make a gift contribution to any child’s college savings plan with the GoTuition® gifting portal.

 The gift of education is the perfect present for every child’s future.

-GoTuition and Education Navigator are trademarks of T. Rowe Price Group, Inc.
+GoTuition is a trademark of T. Rowe Price Group, Inc.

 The availability of tax benefits may be conditioned on meeting certain requirements, such as residency, purpose for or timing of distributions, or other factors as applicable